Pylons/pyramid/docs/narr/hooks.rst

 Using Hooks
 ===========

-"hooks" can be used to influence the behavior of the :mod:`repoze.bfg` framework in various ways.
+"Hooks" can be used to influence the behavior of the :mod:`repoze.bfg` framework in various ways.

 .. _changing_the_notfound_view: